Niki Sanders: Genesis

 The next day, Niki recovers from her injuries and confides in her friend Tina about her dreams and her alternate personality.
 Jessica then resurfaces and tells Tina that Niki will no longer need Tina's help.
 That night Jessica answers a telephone call from Micah.
 She persuades Micah, who knows that she is not his mother, to tell her where he and D. L. are staying.
 Soon after that, Jessica purchases a sniper rifle, and goes in search of D. L. and Micah.
 When she finally finds them, she takes aim at D. L. from a hidden location across the street and attempts to kill him.
 Her first shot hits D. L. in the shoulder, but Jessica is unsuccessful at killing him.
 After a short chase through the woods, during which Niki fights Jessica for dominance, Jessica attempts to kill D. L. again.
 She inadvertently throws Micah against some rocks when he tries to restrain her.
 Horrified, Niki regains control.
 She apologizes to D. L. and Micah and explains to them her problem.
 Niki reveals that Jessica is stronger than she is, and that as a result, she can't be trusted.
 Concerned that Jessica will eventually take over and put her family in danger, Niki turns herself in to the police and confesses to murder.

 Two weeks later, Niki is in prison, awaiting trial.
 She is returned to her cell after being in solitary confinement.
 The prison staff is very cautious, as Jessica has emerged previously and injured one of the guards during an attempted escape.
 During a meeting with the public defender assigned to her case, Niki is informed that the prosecution seeks the death penalty.
 Her lawyer asks Niki about the two million dollars, but she feigns ignorance.
 A rowdy Jessica then emerges to state that Niki is lying.
-Soon, Jessica recommends the lawyer bring in a "shrink" to analyze her apparent multiple personality disorder; Niki insists she's not crazy.
+Soon, Jessica recommends the lawyer bring in a "shrink" to analyse her apparent multiple personality disorder; Niki insists she's not crazy.
 Later, a meeting with D. L. and Micah indicates that D. L. gave Linderman back the two million dollars.
 D. L. regrets the whole situation, but Niki believes that it's for the best.
 She states that she still thinks of Jessica as a completely separate person and not an alter ego.
 Micah is very distressed by the whole situation and Niki asks the guard for permission to hug him.
 The guard denies her request, but Niki asks persistently, advancing on the guard as she does so.
 When the guard attempts to strike her with his nightstick, Niki grabs it and breaks it in half with her bare hands.
 She appears to be surprised after she does so, as there was no clear indication that the superhuman strength came from Jessica.
 A now straitjacketed Niki is sedated and placed in a room with padded walls.